justinrabe/api-dashboard/readme.md

     Tableau
     PowerBI

-Apache Airflow to run this daily
+Apache Airflow to run this daily.
+We want this running every morning.
+Other options are a basic scheduler library, but I want to learn Apache.